bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Seafaring/SI_CH3_Seafaring Waypoints.md

 ## Oracle
 Oracle: Seafaring
 OracleFocus: Waypoints
-OracleDescriptor: "Use the Seafaring Waters oracles when undertaking an expedition through either known or unknown seas."
+OracleDescriptor: "Use the Seafaring Waters oracles when undertaking an expedition through either known or Unknown seas."
 ---
 # [[_Sundered Isles|Sundered Isles]] - [[_SI_Ch3_Contents|Oracles]] - [[_SI_CH3_Seafaring Oracles|Seafaring]]: Waypoints
 Use these tables to trigger locations, events, and encounters on a seafaring expedition.
 Use the _Known Waters_ table  if you [[SI_CH4_Undertake an Expedition#Undertake an Expedition Move Card|Undertake an Expedition]] among or between known islands, such as when following a chart of local islands.
 Use the _Unknown Waters_ table when navigating unfamiliar waters with the prospect of encountering unrevealed islands.

 ## Oracle: Known Waters
 > [!mechanics]-  Guidance
-> Use the _Known Waters_ table if you [[SI_CH4_Undertake an Expedition#Undertake an Expedition Move Card|Undertake an Expedition]]  among or between known islands, such as when following a chart of local islands. ^guidance-OclKnownWaters
+> Use the _Known Waters_ table if you [[SI_CH4_Undertake an Expedition#Undertake an Expedition Move Card|Undertake an Expedition]]  among or between known islands, such as when following a chart of local islands. ^guidance-Known-Waters-All

 | Myriads<br>_Central Seas_ | Margins<br>_Outer Seas_ | Reaches<br>_Remote Seas_ | Result |
 | :---: | :---: | :---: | --- |